 mod_09_18 Interim Credit Treatment for participants with Trading Site Supply Units

-Proposer delivered a presentation summarising the requirement for this proposal explaining this is the interim measure in mitigation of Mod_03_18 Auto producer Credit Cover.
+Proposer delivered a presentation summarising the requirement for this proposal explaining this is the interim measure in mitigation of the Mod_03_18 Auto producer Credit Cover issue, the latter which will be the enduring solution to the issue but is subject to further work including through a working group.
 Proposer advised that this modification was adopting a flexible and straightforward approach.
 Proposer also stressed that he was mindful of timelines and initial credit cover calculations.

-Members discussed the various options and areas of concern such as eligibility criteria and arbitration of any such process were addressed.
+Members discussed the various options and areas of concern such as eligibility criteria for availing of the interim approach and arbitration of any such process were addressed.
 Supplier Member was also keen to ensure that any such solution was effective for DSU participants also and that this needed to be considered.
 Proposer suggested a further proposal that could take all the comments expressed onboard that could result in the MO assessing criteria with RAs being the point of appeal.
-RA member re-iterated concern with regard to eligibility criteria and a lack of clarity as to how an appeal process would work and suggested he and the MO Member followed up outside the meeting to determine an appropriate approach.
+RA member re-iterated concern with regard to eligibility criteria (and related principles for determining eligibility) and a lack of clarity as to how an appeal process would work and suggested he and the MO Member followed up outside the meeting to determine an appropriate approach.

 Due to timelines of credit requirements in relation to go-live it was agreed that Proposer will issue version 2.0 of this proposal to the committee for a week review period and an Extraordinary Meeting will be scheduled to progress this modification.